pingcap/docs-cn/auto-random.md

 Pay attention to the following restrictions when you use `AUTO_RANDOM`:

 - Specify this attribute for the primary key column **ONLY** of integer type.
 Otherwise, an error might occur.
-In addition, when the value of `alter-primary-key` is `true`, `AUTO_RANDOM` is not supported even on the integer primary key.
+In addition, when the attribute of the primary key is `NONCLUSTERED`, `AUTO_RANDOM` is not supported even on the integer primary key.
+For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 - You cannot use `ALTER TABLE` to modify the `AUTO_RANDOM` attribute, including adding or removing this attribute.
 - You cannot change the column type of the primary key column that is specified with `AUTO_RANDOM` attribute.
 - You cannot specify `AUTO_RANDOM` and `AUTO_INCREMENT` for the same column at the same time.